Construction Accident Attorney in Philadelphia

 The compensation available in construction accident cases depends on the specific circumstances, severity of injuries, available insurance coverage, and possibly other factors.
 Our attorneys are prepared to demand compensation for your:

-- Current and future medical expenses, including emergency care, surgeries, hospital stays, rehabilitation, specialized equipment, and ongoing treatment
+Including emergency care, surgeries, hospital stays, rehabilitation, specialized equipment, and ongoing treatment needed as a result of your construction accident injuries.

-- Lost income, including both income already lost and future earnings you’ll miss due to injury
+Including both income already lost and future earnings you'll miss due to your injury and inability to return to work.

 You might even deserve punitive damages if your case involves extreme negligence or willful safety violations.
 Trust that The Oakes Firm will leave no harm unaccounted for when constructing your case.